marcogomezwong/HatRock/README.md

 # HatRock
-Code for the capstone yo
+The central repository for the Capstone project